mbalyi/chaojs/README.md

 # Chao.JS
+## A JavaScript Component Library

-Chao.JS is an open-source library with few common HTML component.
+Chao.JS is an open-source library with few common HTML component for JavaScript.
+It's depending on jQuery, and it combinates the easy usability of jQuery and customizable, lightweight renderer process of more complex frameworks.

+Most of the solutions is similar to kendoUI, but with many simplification and with unique CSS design.

-Version: 0.0.5.
+**Version**: 0.0.5.

 ## Installation and import